indranil/vusa/README.md

 Have a play around while I put a few APIS (weather, news, trending tweets) in.

 More to come...
-I'm just playing around to be honest.
-Fork/contribute/have fun! 😊
+I'm just playing around to be honest, having fun! 😊